 Federal Form 1099-INT - Interest Income Instructions

 Truncating recipient's identification number on paper payee statements.
-Notice 2011-38 allows all filers of Forms 1099-INT and 1099-OID to truncate a recipient's identification number (social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN)) on paper payee statements for tax years 2011 and 2012.
-See part M in the 2012 General Instructions for Certain Information Returns.
+Pursuant to proposed regulations §§ 1.6042-4(b) and 301.6109-4 (REG-148873-09), all filers of Forms 1099-INT and 1099-OID may truncate a recipient's identification number (social security number (SSN), individual taxpayer identification number (ITIN), or adoption taxpayer identification number (ATIN)) on payee statements.
+See part M in the 2013 General Instructions for Certain Information Returns.

 - Backup withholding.

 - Taxpayer identification numbers.

 - Corrected and void returns.